 The environmental or social characteristics and the sustainability indicators (including PAI indicators) are monitored on a quarterly basis.
-Excluded companies are coded into our compliance system and blocked from purchase, and these exclusions are monitored constantly on a real-time basis.
-Companies on our norms-based watchlist are reviewed and approved pre-purchase with alerts set up in our trading and compliance system.
+Excluded companies are coded into the Investment Manager's compliance system and blocked from purchase, and these exclusions are monitored constantly on a real-time basis.
+Companies on the Investment Manager's norms-based watchlist are reviewed and approved pre-purchase with alerts set up in the Investment Manager's trading and compliance system.